rehanhaider/time-manager/README.md

 # Timer CLI

-A powerful and visually stunning terminal-based timer application built with [Textual](https://textual.textualize.io/) and [Typer](https://typer.tiangolo.com/) which has:
+A powerful and visually stunning terminal-based timer application built with [Textual](https://textual.textualize.io/) and [Typer](https://typer.tiangolo.com/).

 - **TUI Interface**: Beautiful, responsive terminal user interface with a premium feel.
 - **Notifications**: Visual and audio feedback (bell) when a countdown completes.